urschrei/patterns/writeup.md

             )
         print("Number of friendly strings: %s" % friendly)

-Python has several convenient features that make the rest of the program trivial to write:
+Python has several convenient features that make the program trivial to write:

 - A context manager closes the file when we finish reading from it
 - We can iterate over one line at a time, generating its pattern